-- When a student has met the conditions for making up the incomplete, the instructor will assign a grade based upon an evaluation of the total work done by the student in the course. - An incomplete which is not made up within one calendar year automatically will revert to the alternate grade which was assigned by the instructor at the time the incomplete was submitted. - An incomplete remains on the permanent record and is accompanied by the final grade, for example, IA, IB, IC, etc.
+- The instructor sets the conditions for the completion of the course work and communicates them to the departmental office. - Once the student has met the conditions for making up the incomplete, the instructor must assign a final grade based upon an evaluation of the total work done by the student in the course. - If the incomplete is not made up within one calendar year, the alternate grade will be assigned.
+If no alternate grade is supplied, it will revert to an IF. - An incomplete remains on the permanent record and is accompanied by the final grade, for example, IA, IB, IC, etc.